brisbanemakerspace/bms-wiki/tools/digifab/lasercutter.md

 **Induction Class:** Orange Tool (Induction Required) **Cut/Engrave Area:** 700 x 500mm Max
 **Laser Power:** Up to 60w
-**Max Cut Depth:** 8mm depending on material
+**Max Cut Depth:** Up to 8mm depending on material

 ## Air Filtration
 The laser cutter is also fitted with a professional air filtration system called the "BeamAir".
 This ensures fumes and smells associated with laser cutting are minimised, and you don't need to put up with them during jobs.
 You can find out more about the BeamAir system here: https://flux3dp.com.au/pages/beam-air but it's fully automated and switches on/off automatically.

+## Software
+We use an industry standard software called [Lightburn](https://lightburnsoftware.com) to run our laser cutter.
+You can bring an SVG of your job and import it into Lightburn on our iMac.
+Alternatively, you can purchase a license if you'd like to experiment at home or on your own computer (recomended if you do a lot of lasering).

 # Induction Process
-This induction has two parts:
+This induction has two options:

 1. Visit us during staffed hours to be inducted.